yaronf/sd-jwt/internal-docs/IMPLEMENTATION_PLAN.md

 - ✅ Array element disclosure processing implemented in Verification.hs (processPayload)
 - ✅ Recursive array processing to replace {"...": "<digest>"} objects with values
 - ✅ Tests for array element disclosure verification added
+- ✅ Ed25519 (EdDSA) key support added - fully tested for signing and verification
+- ✅ Comprehensive tests for Ed25519 keys in issuance, verification, and key binding
 - ✅ Note added about cryptonite deprecation (migrate to crypton when jose-jwt supports it)
+- ✅ EC P-256 support removed (jose-jwt does not support EC signing, so verification-only support was removed)

 ## Overview